 The David Cohen/EMIERT Multicultural Award recognizes recent articles that include significant new research related to the understanding and promotion of multiculturalism in libraries in North America.
 Works published within the last two years preceding the award application deadline shall be eligible to receive the award.
 The publication shall demonstrate advances in understanding multicultural issues in libraries.
+The Award will consist of a certificate and a monetary award to be determined, and will be presented at the ALA Annual Conference during the EMIERT membership meeting.

 The Award recipients will be selected based on the following specific criteria: